Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Learn to work with dictionaries, loops, and conditional statements.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
         Do you know your Roman numerals?
 Type one into the program (e.g., "X", "IV", "MCMXCIV") and check its value.
 Then, reverse-engineer the logic: Why does "IX" equal 9, but "XI" equals 11?
-Play around and try to break the program—what happens if you input an invalid numeral like "IIII"?
+Play around and try to break the program like what happens if you input an invalid numeral like "IIII"?
       </li>
     </ul>
   </li>